frubino/mgkit/docs/source/pipeline/tutorial.rst

     $ wget ftp://ftp.expasy.org/databases/enzyme/enzclass.txt

-The IPython notebook with the data analysis is in the " Exploring Metagenomic Data".
+The IPython notebook with the data analysis is in the :ref:`Explore Data <simple-tutorial-notebook>`.
 A converted python script is included in :ref:`explore-data-script`

 .. _full-script: